Thoughts on Effective Digital Transformation Strategies

 What is Digital Transformation?

-Some authors describe Digital Transformation in terms of certain types of new technology and trends (big data, cloud, etc.) being applied to an existing business, and the subsequent change in business operations, such as the switch to subscription-based services versus the ownership of particular hardware and software.
+describe Digital Transformation in terms of certain types of new technology and trends (big data, cloud, etc.) being applied to an existing business, and the subsequent change in business operations, such as the switch to subscription-based services versus the ownership of particular hardware and software.

 While these characteristics can be found in Digital Transformation initiatives, I would like to offer an alternative, more general definition: